MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/repair-sharepoint-server-subscription-edition.md

 - New-SPCentralAdministration (If hosting the Central Administration site on this server.)
 - Install-SPApplicationContent
 > [!NOTE]
-> You can also use the "PSCONFIG.exe" command line tool or the PSConfigUI.exe GUI tool.
-However, PSConfigUI.exe will crash on Windows Server.
+> You can also use the `PSCONFIG.exe` command line tool or the `PSConfigUI.exe` GUI tool.
+However, `PSConfigUI.exe` will crash on Windows Server.
 Core if it needs to display a summary of error messages at the end of the sequence due to a dependency on HTML rendering components.